 - Consultation in multiple-languages

-MIA offers information service in multiple languages so that the foreign resident with various cultural backgrounds can lead a comfortable life in the community.
-At the same time, emphasis is placed on providing emergency information and disaster prevention drills, so that they can be prepared for contingencies.
+MIA offers information service in multiple languages so that foreign residents can lead a life smoothly in the community.
+At the same time, emphasis is placed on providing information on/during emergencies and disaster prevention drills, so that they can be prepared for contingencies.

 - Multi-language Information Service for Daily Life

-MIA organizes various activities to promote “Tabunka Kyosei,” or multicultural society, where both Japanese and foreign people comfortably live together.
-A lot of Japanese and foreign residents participate in such programs to make the community better, removing possible prejudice or bias.
+MIA organizes various activities to promote “Tabunka Kyosei shakai,”(multicultural society), where both Japanese and foreign people live comfortably together.
+Many Japanese and foreign residents participate in such programs to make the community better, eradicating prejudice and bias.

-- Promotion of international understanding in the community
+- Promotion of cross-cultural understanding in the community

-- Support of volunteer activities for international exchange and cooperation
+- Support of volunteer activities for intercultural exchange and cooperation

-- Cooperation with community organizations for international exchange and cooperation
+- Cooperation with community organizations for intercultural exchange and cooperation

-- Research study and publication of international exchange and cooperation
+- Research study and publication of interncultural exchange and cooperation